Sourav-pixel/Smart-City-Sensor-Deployment/README.md

 # Features
 Grid-Based Sensor Deployment: Deploy sensors in a grid pattern within the specified area.
 Water Body Detection: Automatically detect water bodies on the map and avoid placing sensors on them.
-Optimal Sensor Placement: If a sensor cannot be placed on a grid point, find the nearest valid position.
+Optimal Sensor Placement: If a sensor cannot be placed on a grid point, find the nearest valid position

 Interactive GUI: User-friendly interface for loading maps, entering parameters, and visualizing results.
 Progress Bar: Visual feedback on the deployment process.
 ## Visualization: Display deployed sensors on the map and show sensor distribution histograms.